 Cedar Chips; I’m not really sure why but I have seen using cedar chips can repeal them

 Chestnuts; you just place chestnuts in a bowl and put on window seal ( I would assume this would work in a garden as well)

 One natural way to repel mosquitos is to plant marigolds.
-BE ADVISED, they do attract bees ( I know a lot of flowers do but marigolds are potentially even more appealing and they also attract spiders).
+BE ADVISED, they do attract bees, which I don’t think is a bad thing but if that’s another little bug you’re trying to stray from then not the best idea ( I know a lot of flowers do but marigolds are potentially even more appealing and they also attract spiders).

 I’m one of the only people I know who does not enjoy the relaxing scent of lavender.
 Apparently mosquitos do not like the smell either.
 Planting lavender in your garden will help to repel them.

 There is always the tried and true citronella.
 The candle wasn’t just dreamed up one day.
 Planting citronella can repel mosquitoes from your yard.

 Some repellent plants for Japanese beetles are catnip, chives, and rue.

 Ehow has a short article on making a natural Japanese beetle spray.
 You’ll need baby oil, dishwashing soap, garlic, and a spray bottle.
 If you combine these repellent plants and use this spray then you should be beetle free!